Sylius/InvoicingPlugin/README.md

 ## Business value

-The primary aim of Invoicing Plugin is to create an immutable entity (Invoice) representing Customer's will to buy particular products (LineItems) and pay for them.
+The primary aim of Invoicing Plugin is to create a document representing Customer's will to buy particular products and pay for them.

 An Invoice can also be treated as a proof of placing an Order.
 Thus, it is downloadable as .pdf file and can be sent to Customer manually by the Administrator or automatically once an Order is paid.